Looking for inexpensive things to do in Hong Kong?

 With so much going on, Hong Kong is a great destination.
 Think we’ve given you plenty to see so far?
 We’ve barely started!
-Here are our top five favorite inexpensive things to do at night.
+Here are our top five favorite inexpensive things to do in Hong Kong at night.

 - Get your fortune told late at night during a visit to Tin Hau Temple.
 There are more than a dozen English-speaking fortune tellers to tell you your future.